 How Parents and Teachers can Work Together to find Solutions

 Parents and teachers can work as a team when it comes to the task of choosing appropriate fidget toys for their child.
 Oftentimes, it will take some trial and error to find a good fit for each child, and there may also be a period during the day when a child can use a non therapeutic toy to ease anxiety during breaks or other times during the day.
-Ultimately, the teacher should be entrusted to find what works best for who and when, and it should be their choice about how to set boundaries with fidgets inside their classroom so that all students’ needs are met.
+Ultimately, the teacher should be entrusted to find what works best and when certain classroom fidgets can be used effectively throughout the day.